tremor-rs/tremor-www-main/content/_index.md

 +++
-description = "Tremor is an early stage event processing system for unstructured data with rich support for structural pattern matching, filtering and transformation" title = "Tremor" draft = false
+description = "Tremor is an early stage event processing system for unstructured data with rich support for structural pattern matching, filtering and transformation." title = "Tremor" draft = false
 +++